 While we read a lot about how to provide quality customer experience to the millennials through business interactions, little has been said about improving customer experience of the elderly.
 When you have an elderly customer at the other end of the line, you should treat them very differently from the way you deal with your millennial customers.

-Dealing with an elderly customer comes with its own unique challenges.
+As a BPO company services provider, dealing with an elderly customer comes with its own unique challenges.
 You cannot deal with them the way you can deal with millennials and middle-aged.
 The reasons behind this are-

 - Most of them are not that tech-savvy

 - Health deterioration has led to hearing loss and memory loss among the elderly